 Critics deride slashers for their cynical portrayal of women and contempt for human life, but I defy anyone who would rather sit and watch one-dimensional characters build flaccid relationships for 90 minutes than see them have their heads chopped off.
 The poster for Final Exam shows a silhouetted figure holding a 12-inch butcher’s knife.
 If I was one of those critics, I would take this as fair warning.
 After all, nobody is making me watch.
 The decision to sit through the movie is mine and mine alone.

 I am not one of those critics, but what I do take offence to is a movie which advertises unabashed slaughter and then fails to deliver.
-Because that, our dear readers, is about as cynical and lowdown as it gets.
+Because that,dear readers, is about as cynical and lowdown as it gets.

-They are all equally unimaginative and lacking in gore, although the opening death, in which our killer rips through a car sunroof for a repeated stabbing, scores points for its seek-and-destroy qualities.
+They are all equally unimaginative and lacking in gore, though the opening death, in which our killer rips through a car sunroof for a repeated stabbing, scores points for its seek-and-destroy qualities.

 Most Absurd Moment